Paul-Cheeseman/Stream3-Project/README.md

 - Cart
 	- Add/remove and list items in cart
-	- Option to save current cart and resume with it a next login
+	- Option to save current cart and resume with it at next login:
 		- If cart previously saved, on subsequent sign-in cart checked to see if current stock levels can still honour 	each cart item order, if not the given items are removed and customer informed.
 		- If a user signs in with a session cart active but a cart stored from the previous session, the current session cart is used, the previously stored cart removed, and customer informed.
 	- If an anonymous user signs-in (or signs-up) the current session cart is associated with user account giving a seamless transition for user.
 	- Cart badge colour coded (red/green to show signed in/out), cart badge shows quantity of items ordered.

 - Checkout
-	- If the stock level of an item is reduced in real-time (by another customer purchase) to the level of not being able to fulfil an order already in the cart of another active customer.
-When the customer attempts to make the purchase the order is recalculated to reflect the current stock levels and the customer is informed of change.
+	- If the stock level of an item is reduced in real-time (by another customer purchase) to the level of not being able to fulfil an order already in the cart of another active customer, when the customer attempts to make the purchase the order is recalculated to reflect the current stock levels and the customer is informed of change.
 	- Can't checkout without an address or credit card having been registered.

 - Core